How to Start Affiliate Marketing: A Beginner's Realistic Plan

 Is there a community you’re already part of?
 Reddit threads, Facebook groups, Discord servers, forums.
 If you already participate in conversations about this topic, you understand the real questions people have, not just the keyword-research version of those questions.

-Building Your Affiliate Site: Content Strategy That Works Post-2025
+Building Your Affiliate Site: Content Strategy That Survives Core Updates

 You’ve validated your niche with Revenue Math.
 You’ve confirmed you pass the Credibility Test.
 Now you need a site and a content plan.
 Here’s the approach I’d use if I were starting from scratch today.

 Platform choice matters less than you think.
-WordPress with a clean theme works.
+WordPress works.
 So does a simple site on Ghost or Webflow.
 Don’t spend three weeks debating platforms.
 Pick one and start publishing.
 The content is what ranks, not the CMS.
+Note that most high-paying affiliate programs require a live, professional website to approve your application.

 What matters a lot more is your content architecture.
 Instead of randomly picking keywords and writing standalone articles, build what I call a Content Ecosystem: a tightly connected set of articles that demonstrates topical authority to Google.

-Here’s the structure that’s working for affiliate sites that survived (and even gained traffic after) the December 2025 update:
+Here’s the structure that’s working for affiliate sites that survived (and even gained traffic after) the 2025-2026 updates:

 -